xtourmaline/weather-dashboard/README.md

 ## Description

 This project is a weather dashboard that will display the weather details of whatever city you enter.
-This is my first time using a server API which made the project quite difficult as I had to learn how to get the information and This is a timed quiz website on the fundamentals of JavaScript.
-This project was quite challenging for me as this is the first time I incorporated JavaScript to my website myself.
-However, I was able to use what I already knew about coding prior to build upon that.
-As a result, my understanding of JavaScript and how it can be used in websites increased.
+This is my first time using a server API which made the project quite difficult as I had to learn how to get the information and then format it to display on my website.
+Additionally, I used a CSS framework for the first time.
+Compared to plain CSS, it is so much easier to use.
+It didn't take me forever to align everything on my page like it normally did.
+I am very proud of my work on this project.

 Check out my website here: https://xtourmaline.github.io/weather-dashboard/